Fossj117/fossj117.github.io/_posts/2023-10-16-tech-economics-goverance-reading.md

 - [Library](https://100r.co/site/library.html) and reading list from [Hundred Rabbits](https://100r.co/)

 I will plan to keep updating this post as we make progress.
 If you have suggestions or are interested in reading/discussing on these themes as well, please reach out (`fossj117 at gmail dot com`).

-Ryan and I are also interested in reading/thinking/building in a more applied vein on these themes, so that may be a direction going forward.